filippocastelli/pyometiff/README.md

 see the [LICENSE](LICENSE) file for further information.

-This implementation is partially based on [aicsimageio](https://github.com/AllenCellModeling/aicsimageio) by the Allan Institute for Cell Science and [python-bioformats](https://github.com/CellProfiler/python-bioformats) by the Broad Institute, part of the CellProfiler project.
+This implementation is partially based on [aicsimageio](https://github.com/AllenCellModeling/aicsimageio) by the Allen Institute for Cell Science and [python-bioformats](https://github.com/CellProfiler/python-bioformats) by the Broad Institute, part of the CellProfiler project.

 The relative licensing and copyright notices are included in the [LICENSE](LICENSE) file.